sgregory8/sgregory8.github.io/_posts/2020-09-04-Packaging-Java-Executables-for-Windows.md

 ![launch4j basic configuration](/images/7Zip_SFX_task.png)

 After clicking 'Make SFX' we should have a new executable generated that just runs!
+The final size is around 300MB which isn't ideal but tricks to reduce the size of the bundled JRE and compressing the .exe can be used to make it smaller.
+Nonetheless i've relesead v1.01 [here](https://github.com/sgregory8/java-snake/releases/tag/1.01) and confirmed it works (at least it does on my Microsoft Surface).